seanc-dev/personal-site/content/pages/me.md

 ## Nice to meet you!

-### Who is this guy
+### Who am I?

-Well..

-> Three things are very hard: Steel, a Diamond, and to know Oneself.
-> _Benjamin Franklin_

-But I do my best.
+Great question.

+Benjamin Franklin once said that, along with Steel and a Diamond, Self-knowledge is one of the hardest things there is.
+But here goes.

 I'm just another human trying to get along in this mad world.
 Doing my what I can to do and be better each day, to live well, eat better, and love best.